michaeloneill/GaussianProcesses/README.md

 # GaussianProcesses
-Gaussian Processes regression and classification implementations, based on scikit-learn.
-See https://michaeloneill.github.io for blog.
+Gaussian Processes regression and classification implementations, as well as notebook for accompanying blog (see https://michaeloneill.github.io for static site).